-Chicken tastes good but, like most birds,
+Chicken tastes good but,

 chickens can't taste sweets1.